Ameer2000Mzori/Cards-Inputs-Angular/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Navigation-Nation is a website crafted using HTML, CSS, and JavaScript, with the added benefit of linters to address any errors in the code, and it's built with Webpack as its primary focus.
-This project leverages advanced CSS and JavaScript coding techniques.
-Feel free to explore the demo link.
+> "Cards-Inputs-Angular" is a website made with Angular and SCSS for styling.
+This project aims to demonstrate the proper usage of Input and Output in Angular for learning purposes.
+For more information, please download the project or check out sample images.

 # Sample Of Website <a name="Sample-Of-Website"></a>